 I have to admit, in addition to the exhilarating ride, I was impressed by Jerry’s very apparent fondness and care of his dogs.
 No whips or “motivational” instruments of any kind needed, or wanted; the dogs respond solely to various inflections of Jerry’s voice commands.

 The Trail of Dreams’ Huskies are not like the Malamutes or Siberian Huskies that people associate with sled dog racing.
 These Alaskan sled dogs are a mixed breed; they’re not fluffy, but are leaner and stronger, with more endurance and speed, specifically bred for racing.

 The dogs are chosen and placed in very special jobs which make up a complete team, including the lead dog, point dogs, and wheel dogs whose task is to pull the sled from the snow.

 As we rounded the last turn, the trees cleared and we were treated to a stunning view of snow-capped Mt.
 Bachelor looming up on our left and the Cascade mountain range directly on the front horizon.

 “The dogs are very happy and have such a friendly disposition,” Jerry said with pride as we approached the end of the trail.
 I was to witness this with my own eyes.
 After the dogs were untied from the sled, a small girl came over and was allowed to pet and feed the dogs.
 By all accounts, the dogs appeared to bask in the attention.

-This story was first published February, 2014 in Trekity.
+Dog Sledding Oregon story was first published in February 2014 in Trekity.

 More about Bend, Oregon: